-Current Assessment Date: Jan 2021 Issue No: 3 Reference to site hazard identification, and detailed company policies and procedures must be made.
+Reference to site hazard identification, and detailed company policies and procedures must be made.
+Uncontrolled document if downloaded

-Reference to latest version advised, uncontrolled if in hard copy Hazard fore Co Measu res Action to Control Risk fter C meas Control Sures L S Risk L S Risk Drilling Operations & Activities on Customer Premises Liable to Disturb Asbestos Containing Materials 3 5 15 HIGH Work likely to disturb asbestos is not to be carried out in any premises without an asbestos survey/ register, or confirmation in a formal document that there is no asbestos present.
-All operatives to receive Asbestos Awareness Training Ask if the customer or property manager if asbestos information is available or if they have carried out an asbestos survey of the premises.
-Ask to see a copy of the Asbestos Register for the premises.
-IF ASBESTOS IS PRESENT - Ensure that you clearly understand the locations.
-If there are asbestos containing materials is located in a specific area you need to access, or if the customer has not had an asbestos survey carried out, DO NOT DRILL, or carry out any activity that would disturb the asbestos.
-Asbestos removal/treatment is only to be carried out by an approved licensed contractor.
-Airborne asbestos is to be monitored by an approved accredited analytical company during removal.
-If entering an area asbestos is present, but not intending to disturb material, check that there is no damage to asbestos material that could put you at risk.
-WHERE ANY DOUBT REMAINS, SEEK TO USE APPROVED SURFACE FIXING METHODS FOR CABLES AND EQUIPMENT THAT WILL NOT DISTURB POSSIBLE ASBESTOS OR SEEK ALTERNATIVE ROUTING.
+Hazard Before Control After Co Cont rol Hazard sures Action to Control Risk meas - L 5 S Risl L S Risk Drilling Operations & Activities on Customer Premises Liable to Disturb Asbestos Containing Materials 3 Ę 5 15 HiGi THAT WILL NOT DISTURB POSSIBLE ASBESTOS OR SEEK ALTERNATIVE ROUTING.
 Check if work can be done in areas where materials are known or easily visually verified, i.e. brick walls, wooden frames (be aware of lining or filling material in walls and doors), plastic and similar.
 SEE 'ARTEX COATINGS' for information on dealing with installations into aertex material.
 Persons to report any form of damage to materials at client sites suspected of containing asbestos.
 In the event of exposure, medical surveillance will be arranged if appropriate.
 All engineers should have completed an Asbestos Awareness training course and receive regular refresher training on this topic.
 The full course should be completed at least every 3 years and refresher training annually.
 As with all drilling works - a dust mask should be worn at all times.
-If in an area w 1 5 5 LOW Managing Asbestos on Company Premises 3 5 15 HIGH All controlled premises to be surveyed to establish location, type and condition of any asbestos containing materials.
+If in an area where there is still a very remote risk of disturbing material an FFP3 rated mask should be worn.
+1 5 5 LOW Managing Asbestos on Company Premises 3 5 5 15 High All controlled premises to be surveyed to establish location, type and condition of any asbestos containing materials.
 An asbestos register is kept on all Company premises and made available for inspection to persons whose work activities could disturb asbestos containing materials.
 Persons to report any form of damage to materials suspected of containing asbestos at Company premises.
 The condition of any asbestos containing materials remaining on premises are to be managed correctly and its location identified clearly with the appropriate signage.
-1 5 5 LOW Aertex Coatings 3 5 15 HIGH Avoid mounting items on 'aertex' surfaces when ever possible.
-A separate works procedure exists for works that involve the requirement to fix devices to or replace items on surfaces with aertex surface coatings.
-Read and apply this work method at all times.
+Avoid mounting items on 'aertex' surfaces when ever possible.
+1 LOV Aertex Coatings 3 5 HIGH Read and apply this work method at all times.
 If in doubt speak to the Group Health & Safety Officer 1 5 5 LOW Asbestos Fire Blankets on Customer Premises.
-3 5 15 HIGH Do not remove the blanket or container from site.
+3 6 5 15 HIGH Do not remove the blanket or container from site.
 Inform customer to contact licensed asbestos removal company to safely remove it from the premises.
-If operative is in any doubt they are to contact the Group Health & Safety Officer 1 5 5 LOW procedures and British standards must be made as required glove type - Rigger or 'grip gloves' to be used for general works or manual handling.
+If operative is in any doubt they are to contact the Group Health & Safety Officer 1 5 5 LOW Reference to detailed risk assessments, company policie procedures and British standards must be made as requi pany / Minimum PPE to be worn: Additional PPE to be available and used as required for service activities (non-exhaustive list, additional items may be required in accordance with site specific risks): Image: Comparison of the service se